-All entering College of Engineering students are required to have a laptop computer.
-Undergraduate and graduate students will need laptops for remote access and for those courses that use College software in classrooms not equipped with desktop computers.
+All College of Engineering students are required to have a laptop computer.
+Both undergraduate and graduate students will need laptops for personal access to software packages.

 Minimum Laptop Requirements (to access VLAB)

 - Mouse (for SolidWorks)

 - Wireless network card which supports 802.11ac or better

 - 13″ screen or larger recommended